mochi-hpc/mofka/docs/usage/topics.rst

          :end-before: END ADD PARTITION
          :dedent: 8

-      Adding a partition is done via the :code:`ServiceHandle` instance by calling :code:`addMemoryPartition()` or :code:`addDefaultPartition()`.
+      Adding a partition is done via the :code:`MofkaDriver` instance by calling :code:`addMemoryPartition()` or :code:`addDefaultPartition()`.
 These functions
       take at least two arguments: the topic name, and the rank of the server in which to add the partition.
 Servers are numbered contiguously from :code:`0` to :code:`N-1`